Kequc/kequtest/readme.md

 ## Mocks

-Mocking can be created calling `util.mock` before `require`, it takes a target and a return value.
+Mocks can be created using `util.mock` before `require`, it takes a target and return value.
 Targets are relative to your test.

 ```javascript
 // /my-project/src/main-lib.js